AlphaleafTech/corejavareview/instructions/part_1_instructions.md

 <br>

 ## 📑`VotingMachine`
-Go to `challenge.VotingMachine` and please complete the `main` method.
-Create a program where it asks for user's age and determines whether they can vote or not.
+Go to `challenge.VotingMachine.java` and complete the `main` method.
+It asks you to write a code where it asks for the user's age and determines whether they can vote or not using the following constraints.

 **Constraints:**
 * If the user's age is less the `16` then print `You are too young to vote!`.